muzakkirhussain011/unifyai_demos/Unify/SemanticRouter/README.md

 ## Introduction:
 This streamlit application dynamically routes user queries to the most appropriate model based on semantic similarity.User queries are sent to predefined routes of maths or coding or users have the option to create their own custom route.
-This optimizes output quality whilst cutting costs.
+This optimizes output quality .